RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 plt.show()
 ```

-If now, we plot the trajectory of the control in the $(P, Q)$ space, the following result is obtained:
+If we plot the trajectory of the control in the $(P, Q)$ space, we get:

 ```{image} /_static/Load/FlexibleLoad/Pconst_QU_Q_Trajectory_Example.svg
 :width: 700
 :align: center
 ```

-The same plot could have been obtained using the following command:
+The same plot can be obtained with:

 ```python
 from matplotlib import pyplot as plt